What To Do If You’ve Had a Mortgage Declined After an AIP

 Rushing into another application so soon can have dire consequences for your mortgage aspirations.
 There are many reasons why your lender might have changed their mind after the AIP stage, and there’s no guarantee the issue won’t resurface next time.

-Take a pause to get your bearings and see if you can find out exactly why your lender declined your application after offering you an agreement in principle.
+Pause to get your bearings and see if you can determine why your lender declined your application after offering you an agreement in principle.
 If you can’t get your hands on this information, don’t worry; simply move on to step two below.

 Not all mortgage brokers are the same.
-Some have very specific areas of expertise, and in our broker network, there are advisors who specialise in reviving mortgage applications that have stalled after or during the agreement in principle stage.
+Some have very specific areas of expertise, and among our advisors, some specialise in reviving mortgage applications that have stalled after or during the agreement in principle stage.

-You’ll barely have to lift a finger while the broker we match you with carries out a quick fact-find to get to the bottom of why your mortgage lender changed their mind.
+You’ll barely have to lift a finger while one of our advisors carries out a quick fact-find to understand why your mortgage lender changed their mind.
 Once they’ve established this, they will offer you bespoke advice and get to work on a solution.

 They will explore whether there are grounds to appeal against your lender’s decision to decline you after the AIP stage and take the lead on the renegotiations.
-But they’ll also explore whether it’s in your best interest to pursue an alternative mortgage offer elsewhere.
+But they’ll also explore whether pursuing an alternative mortgage offer elsewhere is in your best interest.
 They will search the entire market to find the lender best positioned to offer you a top deal.

 Why a mortgage would be declined after an AIP